Ganeshg1313/MERN_Stack_Coding_Challenge_Transaction_Dashboard/README.md

 ## NAME : GANESH VAMAN GHODKE
 ## COLLEGE : PCET"S NMIET

 ## NOTE: I HAVE DEPLOYED BOTH FRONTEND AND BACKEND ON THE VERCEL

 ### Links
+### if you see No transactions found then wait : The transactions table takes time to load
 - **Frontend**: [https://transaction-dashboard-liard.vercel.app/](https://transaction-dashboard-liard.vercel.app/)
 - **Backend**: [https://transaction-dashboard-api.vercel.app/](https://transaction-dashboard-api.vercel.app/)